labiium/pytestlab/paper/joss/paper.md

 - Linked Time-Stamp Chain: Hash chaining of envelope digests produces a tamper-evident chronological ledger.
 - Audit Trail: Append-only records link actor, action, and envelope hash; chain verification supports compliance audits.

+## Quality Assurance

+PyTestLab emphasizes reliability and maintainability.
+Deterministic simulation and strict replay enable hardware-free continuous integration and regression testing of instrumentation logic.
+The codebase is type-annotated and checked with a static type checker; a linter enforces style and common bug patterns.
+Unit and smoke tests exercise configuration parsing, backends (simulation, recording, replay), core drivers, the measurement session builder, and compliance primitives.
+The minimum supported Python version is 3.11.
+Examples in the README run against the simulation backend and the replay harness to ensure they remain executable across releases.
+Releases are tagged with a changelog, and optional plotting dependencies are isolated behind an extra to keep the core lightweight.

 # Comparison to Existing Tools

 | Aspect | PyTestLab | PyVISA / Low-level Drivers | Ad-hoc Scripts | Proprietary Lab Suites |